siramkalyan/Hello_Toast_app/README.md

 # Hello_Toast_app
 This project is created as an assignment to APSDC-13 batch of AAD

+# Raw folder provides the apk and the screenshot

-#Output apk file is in app folder
+# Output apk file is in app folder